-A New Jersey oral surgeon has recently been accused of improper infection prevention controls in the dental practice, which lead to 15 cases of bacterial endocarditis, a heart infection, including one patient who subsequently died from the infection.
+In 2016, a New Jersey oral surgeon was accused of improper infection prevention controls in the dental practice, which lead to 15 cases of bacterial endocarditis, a heart infection, including one patient who subsequently died from the infection.
 It was later reported that the bacterial organism was likely introduced into the patient’s bloodstream during the intravenous sedation prior to the oral surgery performed at the office.

 Many news articles (such as ones posted by Dr. Bcuspid and Fox News) and the class action lawsuit filed by Lynch Law Firm details the specifics of the suspensions and lawsuits pursued against the doctor.

 The investigations found that the facility’s infection prevention practices did not follow the guidelines provided by the Centers for Disease Control and Prevention (CDC).
 These violations of CDC guidelines likely lead to the spread of the infections.

 Some of the facilities infractions included:

 - The use of a single vial of medication for multiple patients

 - Incorrectly storing syringes and using unwrapped, unsterilized syringes